 Analysis of 2009 temperature inversion data for the Abbot Point region determined that an F-class Pasqual stability category had an occurrence of 52%.
-As noted previously, more recent TAPM meteorological data was not generated as the study includes assessment of potential worst case weather including temperature inversion.
+As noted in Section 4.1.3.1, more recent TAPM meteorological data was not generated as the study includes assessment of potential worst case weather including temperature inversion.